w3c/EasierRDF/README.md

 * [Issue 2: Tools are scattered](https://github.com/w3c/EasierRDF/issues/2)
 <!-- END_DO_NOT_EDIT!
 Category: tools -->

-## Education
-Category for documentation and education
+## Education: Category for documentation and education
 <!-- BEGIN_DO_NOT_EDIT!
 Category: education -->
 * [Issue 11: Rejection of SQL and OO as Metaphors](https://github.com/w3c/EasierRDF/issues/11)
 * [Issue 10: Lack of a Canonical Example](https://github.com/w3c/EasierRDF/issues/10)